-2. Skyrim Remastered Edition
+2. Skyrim: Remastered Edition

-The remastered edition of Skyrim breathes new life into this 8-year-old game.
+The remastered edition of Skyrim breathes new life into this 2011 game.
 The original Skyrim was launched back in 2011, instantly becoming a darling of critics and fans alike.
 To this date, a lot of players are still playing the original game.
 While it still gives contemporary RPGs a run for their money, there is no denying it looks outdated.
-If you’re planning to pick it up, remastered version is the way to go.
+If you’re planning to pick it up, the remastered version is the way to go.
 It’s the same game in a better disguise.

 Now that you know which edition you should pick up, let’s talk about why Skyrim is one of the best games like Horizon Zero Dawn.

 If you ignore its dated engine, everything else has aged exceptionally well.
 After the first few minutes of adrenaline-fueled tutorial, Skyrim opens its intriguing winter world in its entirety for you to explore.
 Except for a tiny quest marker, the game doesn’t tell you anything else.
-You’re free to approach the game the way you want.
+You’re free to approach the game how you want.
 This freedom is almost overwhelming for someone who just escaped a death sentence.

 Skyrim might not have an intriguing narrative or compelling combat mechanics, but it excels at immersing you in its fantastical yet believable world full of rich stories.
 You will become a part of it.
-If you want to uncover the lore, you must do a lot of exploring, which means sinking at least 100 hours into this game.
+If you want to uncover the lore, you must do a lot of exploring—which means sinking at least 100 hours into this game.

-Breath of The Wild is the latest game from the Zelda series to land on Wii U and Nintendo Switch.
+Breath of the Wild is the latest game from the Zelda series to land on Wii U and Nintendo Switch.
 It seems as if Nintendo has taken cues from other open-world games and introduced similar mechanics, and Breath of the Wild is all the better for it.

 While it undoubtedly borrows some stellar ideas from games like The Witcher 3 and Skyrim, it still retains its trademark Zelda identity.
 The amalgamation of various ideas results in one of the best games ever released for Wii U and Nintendo Switch.

-It’s a technical breakthrough that they have achieved, something of such epic scale, despite the hardware limitations of the Nintendo consoles.
+It’s a technical breakthrough that they have achieved, something of such an epic scale, despite the hardware limitations of the Nintendo consoles.
 The game is so vast and filled with so much detail and things to do that you’ll get lost in it.
 It’s entirely possible you’ll spend most of the hours wandering aimlessly without thinking about storyline progression.
 The world is so full of life that it draws you in from the get-go and never lets you go.

 The new direction in the Zelda series might be a risky one, but it has paid off handsomely well.
 Here is hoping that sequel is on the way.
-After the immense success of Breath of The Wild, it’s all but confirmed.
+After the immense success of Breath of the Wild, it’s all but confirmed.